Visualization helps program the subconscious brain to be successful. Here are the 5 reasons you should start practicing visualization today.

 I am so excited to equip you with this skill because I know how powerful this tool is.
 I’ll give you the script, you’ll practice, you’ll design and record your own visualizations, and you’ll leave with a stamp of credibility and super powerful skill in your toolbox.

 If you want to start impacting athletes in a big way by learning how to develop and lead guided visualizations, join our waitlist.
-Applications for our spring cohort open April 17th, 2020.
+Applications for our next cohort will open this Fall, 2020.
 Coaches on our waitlist will be the first to know details.

 We are eager to help you succeed in this program by also qualifying you as a Performance Visualization SpecialistTM upon graduation.